the-atari-team/se.runxl/README.md

 It also scans index files for
 * disks which contains more then one game
+* large disk images which needs a special loader program like the Yogi images
 * programs which needs special emulator parameters to start (i.e. emulate an old 48k Atari 400/800)
 * programs which needs a DOS disk
 * Multiple disk games, each in its own drive